AjayKMehta/setup-machine/README.md

     uv tool install yamllint

     # <https://pypi.org/project/tox-uv/>
     uv tool install tox --with tox-uv

     # <https://pypi.org/project/pre-commit-uv/>
     uv tool install pre-commit --with pre-commit-uv --force-reinstall

     uv tool
     ```

 - Use `uv tool upgrade --all` to upgrade tools.
-- Use `uv tool dir` to list directory where tools are installed.
+- Use `uv tool dir` to list the directory where tools are installed.
-- Use `uv tool dir --bin` to list directory where tools' executables are installed.
+- Use `uv tool dir --bin` to list the directory where tools' executables are installed.

 Run tool using `uv tool run <tool>` or `uvx <tool>`.